sous-chefs/kafka/README.md

   a specific role or such, that is left up to you to decide.
 * only tested on Vagrant boxes.
 * intended to be used by wrapper cookbooks.

+## Status

+There has not been a proper release of this cookbook yet, so don't rely on the version specified in `metadata.rb` right now.
+I'd like to get support for `v0.8.1` of Kafka before actually making a proper release and then start following proper versioning.

 ## Requirements